NATO to bolster security of eastern allies worried over Ukraine

 Rasmussen said NATO fighter aircraft will fly more sorties over the Baltic region, allied ships will be deployed to the Baltic, the eastern Mediterranean and elsewhere, and allied military staff will be sent to improve NATO's preparedness for training and exercises.

-Rasmussen said the defense alliance would reinforce its contingency plans to defend members.
-More steps to reinforce defenses would follow, if needed, in coming weeks and months.
+Rasmussen said the defence alliance would reinforce its contingency plans to defend members.
+More steps to reinforce defences would follow, if needed, in coming weeks and months.
 Beyond that, NATO officials gave few details.

 The measures were welcomed by the Baltic nations but are likely to disappoint Poland which wants NATO forces based permanently on its territory.